-A linky party is hosted by one or more blogs where you can link up your latest blog post.
-The link or links you share are in turn shared with the readers of that blog.
-If there are multiple hosts, your link is shared with the readers of the other hosts too.
-These parties usually last for several days before it closes and will open again for link ups the following week on the same day.
+A linky party or a link party is hosted by one or more blogs where you can link up your latest blog post.
+The link or links you share are in turn shared with the readers of the blog you ‘linked’ up on.
+If there are multiple hosts, your link is shared with the readers of the other host blogs too.

 How do linky parties benefit you and the host?

 Yes.
-Most linky parties have “rules” to follow if you choose to participate.
-The rules can range, but the host(s) will usually ask that you follow them in at least one social media platform, post no more than 3 links, link back, link only certain type of posts, and visit at least 2-3 other link ups, and in some cases ask that you link back to their blog.
+Most linky parties will have “rules” to follow if you choose to participate.
+The rules can range, but the host(s) will usually ask that you follow them in at least one social media platform, post no more than 3 links, link only certain type of posts, visit at least 2-3 other link ups, and in some cases ask that you link back to their blog.
 Don’t participate and drop links if you aren’t comfortable with the link party rules.

 o Follow the host(s) on at least one of their social media platforms.

-- I prefer to follow Bloglovin, Google+, Twitter, and lastly Instagram.
+- I prefer to follow on Pinterest, Twitter, and/or Instagram.